Creating Cart-Level Discounts

 - X% discount for repeat customers (i.e. customers with registered accounts)

-- Get $X or % off each item in one or more brands (can exclude certain categories)
+- Apply a $ or % discount to each item in one or more brands (can exclude certain brands)

 Viewing Cart-Level Discounts

 Go to Marketing › Cart-Level Discounts .
 Your existing and sample discounts will be displayed.

 In addition to the list of your discount rules, you can also see the following statistics and settings:

 - Number of times used — how often the discount rule has been triggered / total number of allowed uses